 The other night Darrell commented that Faith and I weren’t intertwined, but that we were one, just in two different forms.
 And that people who didn’t see that were blind.
 (No offense intended.)
 Perhaps that is why a part of me feels like it is missing.

 Mommy loves Faith.
-Now and forevermore.If you enjoyed this post, consider buying me a cafe mocha.
+Now and forevermore.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.